boxed/mutmut/README.rst

 Mutmut keeps a result cache in ``.mutmut-cache`` so if you want to make sure you run a full mutmut run just delete this file.

+If you want to re-run all survivors after changing a lot of code or even the configuration, you can use `for ID in $(mutmut result-ids survived); do mutmut run $ID; done` (for bash).

 You can also tell mutmut to just check a single mutant:

 .. code-block:: console